-NHTW 2015, which ran from Saturday 21 November 2015, was the fourth annual testing week and we’d like to thank everyone who supported the week by getting tested, running events and offering additional testing services, tweeting and promoting the week on social media.
+NHTW 2015, which ran from Saturday 21 November, was the fourth annual testing week.
+We’d like to thank everyone who supported the week by getting tested, running events and offering additional testing services, tweeting and promoting the week on social media.

 There were numerous adverts across social media as well as outdoor adverts across major cities, over 600,000 resources were ordered by 363 organisations with over 300 separate testing events registered on the ‘Test Finder’ by over 70 organisations.

 We’d also like to offer our special thanks to television’s Dr Christian Jessen who was our celebrity endorser and face of NHTW 2015.

 The week is co-ordinated by HIV Prevention England (HPE) with support and participation from organisations in the public, statutory and private sectors, and promotes the benefits of regular testing and treatment for both the individual and community.

 It raises awareness of the importance of HIV testing, as well as increasing opportunities to test – be it in clinical settings, in primary care, through community-based rapid testing or via postal testing.
 The ultimate goal is to increase regular HIV testing in the most affected groups.